 CREE executive directors, Baker and Boyer, shared their experiences on community engagement with a presentation titled, “Working with Rural Agricultural Businesses to Identify New and Social Media Needs”.

 Baker and Boyer spoke about how they engage the community while making progress on research and addressing the communities’ needs.
 The two also highlighted their recommendations for growing involvement.

-The Center for Rural Enterprise Engagement’s (CREE) recently hosted its New-Media Marketing Bootcamp at the Bluemont Hotel in Manhattan, Kansas.
-Small and rural business representatives came together to build social media strategies, while learning new skills and creating content.
+The Center for Rural Enterprise Engagement (CREE) recently hosted the New-Media Marketing Bootcamp at the Bluemont Hotel in Manhattan, Kansas.
+Small and rural business owners, communication professionals, and K-State Research and Extension employees came together to build social media strategies, while learning new skills and creating content.

 The 2018 Southern Association of Agricultural Scientists (SAAS) was held in Jacksonville, Florida.
 Graduate students, alumna, and faculty from our department attend SAAS to learn, network, and present their agricultural communications research.

 The SAAS conference is a great opportunity for professionals in the agricultural industry and the educational field to come together to learn from each other and collaborate ways to improve the industry.
 The conference is divided into sections; agricultural communications is one of them.
 This networking event allows for other agricultural communicators to challenge each other to find more effective way of communicating the agricultural message.